torik42/YaLafi/README.md

   be loaded for placeholders like '\*'.
 - Options `--dcls cls` (yalafi) and `--documentclass cls` (yalafi.shell)<br>
   This is similar to --pack and --packages (default: '').
-  Submodule is loaded from yalafi.documentclasses (variable 'Parameters.class\_modules'), if 'cls' does not start with '.'.
+  The submodule is loaded from yalafi.documentclasses (variable 'Parameters.class\_modules'), if 'cls' does not start with '.'.
 - See also option `--add-modules file` in section [Example application](#example-application).